eosulliv/LAMM_blender/README.md

 Downloading the model and checkpoints
 -------------------------------------
-Downloading LAMM:
+**Downloading LAMM:**
 - Navigate to the "<>\scripts\addons\lamm_blender_x_xx" directory via the command line.
 - Clone [LAMM](https://github.com/michaeltrs/LAMM) from the github repository GitHub repository.
 It should be cloned into the "model" folder in the "<>.

-Model checkpoints:
+**Model checkpoints:**
+The add-on assumes the checkpoint is located within "LAMM/assets/checkpoints."
-You can point the add-on to your trained model checkpoint folder using the file search option at the top of the "Face Model" pane.
+You can change this and point the add-on to the checkpoint folder of your trained model using the file search option at the top of the "Face Model" pane.

-The checkpoint directroy is expected to contain the following assets:
+The checkpoint directory is expected to contain the following assets:
 - checkpoint.pth
+- config_file.yaml
+- files
+  - displacement_stats.pickle
+  - gaussian_id.pickle
-- config.yaml
+  - mean_std.pickle
-- displacement_stats.pkl
+  - region_boundaries.pickle
-- gaussian_id.pkl
+  - region_ids.pickle
-- mean.obj
+  - region_names.pickle (optional)
-- mean_std_model.pkl
+  - template.obj

-A sample config file has been provided in this repository.

 Set-up